linked-db/linked-ql/site/overview.md

 Relationship traversal, live queries, and schema version safety are the formal spec of that relationship:

-+ object-relational syntax: **the application object model formalized at the query boundary** – rather than moved to a post-processing step: application-level data assembly lines, object-relational mapping (ORM)
++ with an object-relational syntax, **the application object model is formalized at the query boundary** – rather than moved to a post-processing step: application-level data assembly lines, object-relational mapping (ORM)
-+ live queries, subscriptions, and sync: **state convergence formalized at the query boundary** – rather than handled via secondary infrastructure: API servers, subscription services, dedicated sync engines
++ with live queries, subscriptions, and sync, **state convergence is formalized at the query boundary** – rather than handled via secondary infrastructure: API servers, subscription services, dedicated sync engines
-+ version safety: **schema assumptions formalized at the query boundary** – rather than handled via manual coordination, on a best-effort basis, or compensated through runtime failures
++ with version safety, **schema assumptions is formalized at the query boundary** – rather than handled via manual coordination, on a best-effort basis, or compensated through runtime failures

 Applications simply *operate by contract* (formal spec) – and stay decoupled from implementation details.